 - 28. WFP will harness its comparative advantage in Burundi through the implementation of five integrated CSP outcomes that are aligned with the UNSDCF framework, national priorities and the lessons learned from the implementation of the ICSP.
-The CSP has some refinements aimed at increasing integration among the various strategic outcomes in order to better represent WFP's contribution to nutrition, health and education outcomes and to open more opportunities for resilience building and the strengthening of national systems and food systems. - 29.
+The CSP has some refinements aimed at increasing integration among the various strategic outcomes to better represent WFP's contribution to nutrition, health and education outcomes and to open more opportunities for resilience building and the strengthening of national systems and food systems. - 29.
 Building on high level discussions on food systems with the Government and other United Nations entities, this CSP will focus on supporting the Government's aspirations for sustainable and equitable economic growth based on functioning food systems and strong human capital while addressing issues related to disaster risk reduction and climate action. - 30.
-WFP will continue to prioritize saving lives through emergency response to meet immediate and acute food needs.
-Relief will be linked to WFP's changing lives agenda through resilience-building activities for people affected by shocks in addition to work on strengthening food systems and enhancing the emergency preparedness and response capacities of the Government and relevant partners and the inclusion of shock-affected people in national social protection systems.
+WFP will continue to prioritize saving lives through emergency response to meet immediate and acute food needs in areas affected by hazards (in IPC 3+), refugee camps and areas of return of Burundian refugees.
+Food security and nutrition analysis, feeding into the biannual IPC analysis, will continue to play a key role in informing the targeting of the emergency response.
+Concurrently, WFP will enhance the emergency preparedness, food security and market analysis and response capacities of the Government and relevant partners and the inclusion of shock-affected people in national social protection systems.
 The provision of on-demand services will enable a more efficient humanitarian and development response. - 31.
-An integrated resilience building approach that co-locates activities in the most food-insecure districts and is complemented by partners' interventions will address challenges related to food systems, focusing on enhancing market linkages for smallholder farmers through increased local purchases, HGSF and nutrition programmes and the production of locally fortified foods to prevent malnutrition. - 32.
-WFP will contribute to national social protection systems in three main ways: mainstreaming nutrition-sensitive goals and assistance modalities throughout social protection activities; building shock-responsive capacity into the national social protection system, including strengthening household and community resilience; and harmonizing humanitarian and development interventions by accelerating the move to common platforms and assistance modalities and integrating all beneficiaries into the same WFP-supported programmes.
+Emergency response will be linked to WFP's changing lives agenda through resilience building activities for people affected by shocks in addition to work on strengthening food systems.
+In line with the strategic objectives of the humanitarian response plan and the UNSDCF, WFP will also contribute to improving living conditions and the resilience of populations in protracted emergency situations in order to break the cycle of recurring crises, hunger and destitution. - 32.
+An integrated resilience building approach that co-locates activities in the most food-insecure districts and is complemented by partners' interventions will address challenges related to food systems, focusing on enhancing market linkages for smallholder farmers through increased local purchases, HGSF and nutrition programmes and the production of locally fortified foods to prevent malnutrition.

-&lt;sup>45 United Nations Office for the Coordination of Humanitarian Affairs.
+45 United Nations Office for the Coordination of Humanitarian Affairs.
 2023.
 Besoins et plan de réponse humanitaire Burundi.